Post Brexit intellectual property rights

 New UK paediatric extensions to SPCs

-Existing UK Paediatric extensions to SPCs
+Existing UK paediatric extensions to SPCs

-SPC manufacturing waiver
+SPC manufacturing and stockpiling waiver

 EU legislation introduced in 2019 provided for a waiver from SPC protection which allows third party manufacturers to make SPC-protected medicines for export outside the EU.
 It also allows making and storage of medicines during the last six months of an SPC ready for sale in the EU after the SPC expires.